suncoast-devs/handbook/lessons/algorithms-day-three/activity.md

 a few to investigate.

-- What aspect of the encoding algorithm do you think makes any of these ciphers stronger than the one's we've considered so far?
+- What aspect of the encoding algorithm do you think makes any of these ciphers stronger than the ones we've considered so far?

 - Choose one cipher and see if you can write an algorithm for it.